chadmcrowell/killercoda-scenarios/cka/priority-class/intro.md

 ### Welcome !

-In this scenario, you'll be able to play freely with a two node Kubernetes cluster
+In this scenario, you'll be able to practice with Pod Priority and Preemption in Kubernetes.

 **ENJOY!**